ncsa/MayomicsVC/README.md

 The naming convention followed to name tasks, workflows and files is pretty straight forward.
 The bullets points below should provide a clear understadning how the files are named in this repository.

 * Filenames: there are three types of files
     * Files that represent a task.
 These files are named in reference to the command that the script executes.
+Every file name represents the function of the tool/tools that are used to run the script.
 For eg. filename "BWAMemSamtoolView.wdl" represents that this file executes BWA Mem and Samtools View command on the input samples.
     * Files that represent the testing of a task.
 These files are named in reference to the file which it imports to test.
 The name of the file starts with the word "Test" and has the name of the script it imports to test the functionality of the task defined in the imported script.
 For eg. filename "TestBWAMemSamtoolView.wdl" represents that this file imports the script "BWAMemSamtoolView.wdl" and the functionality of the Task defined in "BWAMemSamtoolView.wdl" is checked in the script "TestBWAMemSamtoolView.wdl".
     * Files that represent a stage.
 These files are named in reference to the stage in the workflow that it runs.
 The name of the file start with the word "Test" and then the name of stage in the workflow it executes and end with the word "Stage".
 For eg. filename "TestAlignmentStage.wdl" informs that the Alignment stage of the workflow is being tested.

 * Task Names: Certain files have only a task module written in them.
 These tasks are named with respect to the functionality carried out by the task and the word "Task".
+Each task name is defined by the name of the function/functions that individual tasks peform.
 For eg. Task Name "ReadMappingTask" stands for the function that the task is responsible for i.e Mapping Reads and ends with the word "Task"

 * TestTask Names: Certain files have only a workflow written in them, which calls to a task in it.
 These workflows names start with the word "Call" and then have the name of the task which is called inside the workflow.
 For eg. The "CallReadMappingTask" stands for the task "ReadMappingTask" which the workflow calls inside it.
 If the workflow represents a stage then instead of using the name of the task, the name of the Stage is used after word "Call".